Enhancing Eye Care with a Smartphone

 From photo sharing to driving directions to grocery lists, smartphones are integrated into our everyday lives.
 Millions of people use them for their own health with wearable devices to track heart rate, sleep quality and steps.

 A University of Michigan ophthalmologist is working to bring the health applications, plus the convenience and reliability of smartphones, into the doctor’s office as well to enrich eye care.

-“We want to use an iPhone for its camera, its computational power and its connectivity to turn the smartphone into a retinal camera, which is traditionally a challenging and expensive tool,” says Tyson Kim, M.D., Ph.D., a second-year resident ophthalmologist at U-M’s Kellogg Eye Center.
+“We want to use an iPhone for its camera, its computational power and its connectivity to turn the smartphone into a retinal camera, which is traditionally a challenging and expensive tool,” says Tyson Kim, M.D., Ph.D., a former resident ophthalmologist at U-M’s Kellogg Eye Center.
 Kim is part of a team that came together at the University of California Berkeley (Daniel Fletcher, Ph.D.) and University of California San Francisco (Todd Margolis, M.D., Ph.D., currently Washington University in St. Louis) to invent a device called the CellScope Retina, which they’re testing right now.

 “The back of the eye is the only place on the body you can see blood vessels and nerves directly,” Kim says.
 “There are a lot of applications, but the exam is rarely performed since it’s so inaccessible.”

 A smartphone slides into the CellScope Retina device to turn it into a functioning retinal camera.
 Then, a primary care physician or other health care provider could image the back of a patient’s eye in the doctor’s office.
 An accompanying app makes it easy to use.